andikrueger/AzureCP/Install-AzureCP.md

 Follow all the steps below to ensure the correct installation of AzureCP:

 - Download AzureCP.wsp.
-- Install and deploy the solution, using either the "simple" or the "safe" way.
-In a production environment with multiple servers, the "safe" is highly recommended due to reliability issues in SharePoint (especially 2019) (and especially if there are many servers):
+- Install and deploy the solution, using either the "simple" or the "safe" way:

-Simple way, recommended for single-server farms only:
+  - Simple way, recommended for single-server farms only:

 ```powershell
 Add-SPSolution -LiteralPath "C:\Data\AzureCP.wsp"